BenSernau/Technical-Writing-Portfolio/README.md

 ### Purpose

-A discussion of relationships among various puzzle objects and file management systems
+Documents architecture, object interactions, mechanics, and file management system of a puzzle game

 ### Audience